boldbi/bold-bi-docs/docs/security-configuration/index.md

 ---
 layout: post
 title: Configure Security Settings in Embedded BI | Bold BI Docs
-description: Learn about how to configure security-related settings like CORS(Cross-Origin-Resource-Sharing) and Known Domain List in Bold BI embedded application.
+description: Learn how to configure security-related settings such as CORS (Cross-Origin Resource Sharing) and the Allow Known Domain setting in a Bold BI embedded application.
 platform: bold-bi
 documentation: ug